 Preparation and Getting Started

-For both undergraduate and graduate students, the initial steps to apply for housing are the same.
 We recommend prospective residents start by reviewing all the housing dates and deadlines and then consider these important options:

 After your decisions have been made, we encourage you to submit your application early, as those received prior to March 1 are guaranteed a space in campus housing.